jklust/gamdpy/README.md

 There is a limit to how many thread blocks can be used with grid synchronization, which makes it inefficient at large system sizes, so we need to be able to chose between the two ways of synchronization.
 A good place to see how this is done without implementing all functions twice is in 'integrators.py'

+ ## TODO, short term:
+- [x] Break single file into several files/modules
+- [x] Start using GIT
+- [x] Make it into a python package that can be installed locally by pip
+- [x] cut = 2.5 hardcoded - change that! -> 'max_cut' now part of interaction parameters for pair-potential
+- [x] Implement springs, as an example of 'fixed interactions' (needs testing for gridsync==False).
+- [x] Implement (fixed) planar interactions, eg. smooth walls, gravity, and electric fields.
+- [x] Implement exclusion list
+- [x] upload to GitLab
+- [x] Use 'colarray' for vectors in Configuration
+- [x] Move r_ref from Configuration to nblist

 ## TODO, before summer interns arrive:
 - [ ] SLLOD (shear stress, LEBC)
 - [ ] Molecules (angles, dihedrals, interface)